 The 555 Timer IC is one of the most popular and most frequently used integrated circuits.
 It performs an array of timing tasks in the electronic circuits and there is a huge list of experiments that can be performed with 555 IC.
 That is why it is very popular for electronics hobbyists.

 Must Read 555 Timer Projects

-But before using this IC, you should check it whether it is working or not.
+But before using this IC, you should check whether it is working or not.
 So, in this project, We are going to learn how a simple IC testing circuit is built that can be used as a 555 Timer IC Testing Circuit and determine whether the 555 IC is working or not.

 Brief Description About 555 Timer IC

 Before going to built this project, a few important things you need to know before understanding how the 555 Timer IC testing circuit works.
-The first thing is that the 555 IC is available in 8-pin dual-in-line package (DIP).
+The first thing is that the 555 IC is available in an 8-pin dual-in-line package (DIP).